 Falco also offers exotic wood laminations under clear glassfiber on the limbs to provide added esthetic value to your bow.
 The following laminations are available:

 15 different colors of colored treeroot veneer (texturized colored wood)

 Yes, the following models support adding of carbon layers in the limbs for extra speed and performance: Force Vintage, Trophy (Triumph) Vintage, Spirit, Storm.

 Each bow can have up to two layers of carbon in it.
 The default number for all models (except Force Vintage) is zero and each layer of carbon costs a little extra.
 Force Vintage already comes with one layer of carbon in it.

 What is Diamond Carbon?

-In 2014, we also introduce the Diamond Carbon, which is a special layer of extra high density carbon that can be added as the front layer to the following models: Force Vintage, Trophy (Triumph) Vintage, Spirit, Storm.
+In 2014, we introduced the Diamond Carbon, which is a special layer of extra high density carbon that can be added as the front layer to the following models: Force Vintage, Trophy (Triumph) Vintage, Spirit, Storm.

 Compared to regular carbon, Diamond Carbon has an especially increased effect for arrow speed.
 Depending on the bow draw weight, adding a layer of Diamond Carbon can increase arrow speed as much as 5 - 7 fps.

 Diamond Carbon renders a dark front surface which slightly glitters in direct light.